 Under the GDPR, you have the following rights, which Bon Secours will always work to uphold:

-For more information about our use of your personal data or exercising your rights as outlined above, please contact us using the details provided in Part 14 of this Statement.
+For more information about our use of your personal data or exercising your rights as outlined above, please contact us using the contact details provided in how to make a complaint or provide a compliment section of this Statement .

 Data Protection Commission,